 This is a key part in making your MDR effective.
 We suggest around three objectives.
 These should be about you and your ministry, personal rather than Mission Community objectives.
 At least one should be about your own well-being.
-The Bishop's report has a template to help you formulate your objectives effectively.
+The MDR review report has a template to help you formulate your objectives effectively.

-Good objectives should be focussed and specific (so 'Read more' would not be a very helpful objective!); remember that in two years' time you will need to be able to work out how much of them you have achieved.
-The Report Form suggests some steps towards making your objectives as effective as possible, so there is space to think about how you will set about achieving the objective and to identify key milestones and the all-important first step you need to take.
-It might be helpful to draft this part of the Report during the review conversation, and to ask your reviewer to help you formulate the objectives effectively.
+Good objectives should be focused and specific (so 'Read more' would not be a very helpful objective!).
+The MDR Review Report Form suggests some steps towards making your objectives as effective as possible, so there is space to think about how you will set about achieving the objective and to identify key milestones and the all-important first step you need to take.
+It might be helpful to draft this part of the MDR Review Report Form during the review conversation, and to ask your reviewer to help you formulate the objectives effectively.